orchamo/finalProject/README.txt

 For user interface and connectivity to server, i used HTML/CSS, Mui, React-Router, JavaScript, Axios, Redux, JWT.

-Every model created with a complete CRUDE:
+Every model created with a complete CRUD:
     GET BY ID
     GET ALL
     ADD